kyang04/WeeklyJournal/README.md

 # WeeklyJournal
-This project was made during the Northeastern Universiy 2023 Summer 1 semester for CS 3500 Object-Oriented Design.
+This project was made during the Northeastern University 2023 Summer 1 semester for CS 3500 Object-Oriented Design.
 It is a weekly planner to keep track of events and tasks.

+weekview.jpg

 This Bullet Journal application supports a multitude of features to help users keep track of events and tasks during the week